Being Together in the Senior School

 Please click on one of the House images above to find out more about the individual House.

-Girls: Young House (and from Autumn 2017: Trotman House)
+Girls: Young House and Trotman House

-Boys: Robert Pearce House and School House
+Boys: Robert Pearce House and Rowe House

 Please click on an image above to find out more about each House.